Capabilities

 Options that apply to all capabilities are:

 The duration capability option can be used to allow users to specify the duration of a Flow Action card for built-in capabilities.
-The configured duration will be passed as a second argument to your capability listener in
+The configured duration will be passed as a second argument to your registered capability listener.

 const Homey = require('homey');